Olympus E-M5 vs E-M1

 - Less heavy: Is lighter (by 72g or 14 percent) and hence easier to carry around.

 - More heavily discounted: Has been on the market for longer (launched in February 2012).

-Arguments in favor of the Olympus OM-D E-M1:
+Advantages of the Olympus OM-D E-M1:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

-- More detailed viewfinder: Has a higher resolution electronic viewfinder (2360k vs 1440k dots).
+- More detailed viewfinder: Has higher resolution electronic viewfinder (2360k vs 1440k dots).

 - More detailed LCD: Has a higher resolution rear screen (1037k vs 610k dots).

-- Faster shutter: Has a higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.